sftcd/openssl/esnistuff/nginx.md

             ./testclient.sh Summary:
             Looks like 1 ok's and 0 bad's.

-The only ESNI-related logging is when keys are loaded or re-loaded which looks
+The only ESNI-related logging (so far) is when keys are loaded or re-loaded which looks
 like:

             2019/10/12 14:32:13 [notice] 16953#0: load_esnikeys, worked for: /home/stephen/code/openssl/esnistuff/esnikeydir/ff01.pub